6 Foods You Should Eat For Optimal Eye Health and Vision

 Leafy Greens

-put them in sandwiches, or steam them and serve them with a side of rice.
-Eating leafy greens provides your eyes with ample amounts of lutein and zeaxanthin, two compounds that help protect against eye disease and degeneration.
-Eating at least one serving of these greens every day can significantly reduce your risk of developing age-related macular degeneration and cataracts.
+Enjoy leafy greens daily by including them in sandwiches or steaming and serving with rice as part of your diet.
+Eating leafy greens provides your eyes with ample amounts of lutein and zeaxanthin – two compounds known to protect against eye disease and degeneration – thus significantly decreasing your risk for age-related macular degeneration and cataracts.
+Eating at least one serving each day of these greens can significantly lower this risk factor.

 2) Carrots